Rules Engine for Edge Firewall

 Each request from your users to your application is processed first by Edge Firewall.

 You can define a set of security rules in Edge Firewall.
-The rules are composed by criteria which represent the conditions for the execution of the rules, and by behaviors which represent the actions that need to be executed.
+The rules are composed by criteria which represent the conditions for executing the rules, and by behaviors which represent the actions that need to be executed.

 Rules are always composed of conditions and behavior.